boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 | extensions-helm-versioning              | aissemble-versioning-chart              |

 # Breaking Changes
-_<A short bulleted list of changes that will cause downstream projects to be partially or wholly inoperable without changes.
-Instructions for those changes should live in the How To Upgrade section>_
 Note instructions for adapting to these changes are outlined in the upgrade instructions below.
-* The maven property `version.clean.plugin` was changed to `version.maven.clean.plugin` causing the `*-deploy/pom.xml`
+* The maven property `version.clean.plugin` was changed to `version.maven.clean.plugin` causing the `*-deploy/pom.xml` to be invalid.
-  to be invalid
-* The specification of the private maven repositories has been changed from prior releases.
+* The specification of private maven repositories has been changed from prior releases.
 * The specification of private PyPI repositories has been changed from prior releases.
+* The specification of private docker repository has been changed from prior releases.
 * The specification of Helm publishing repositories has been changed from prior releases.
-* The specification of private docker repository has been changed from prior releases.
 * The Kafka home directory in the **aissemble-kafka** image has changed from _/opt/kafka_ to _/opt/bitnami/kafka_

 # Known Issues